Dodge City High School

 Dodge City High School is a public high school located in Dodge City, Kansas, United States, serving students in grades 9–12.
 The school is operated by Dodge City USD 443 school district.
-The current principal is Martha Mendoza - a graduate from DCHS (Class of 1989).
+The current principal is Martha Mendoza - a graduate of DCHS (Class of 1989).

 Dodge City is a member of the Kansas State High School Activities Association and offers a variety of sports programs.
 Extracurricular activities include the performing arts, school publications, and clubs.
 Athletic teams compete in the 6A classification and are known as the "Red Demons".